oak-security/stylusport/handbook/src/native-tokens.md

 # Native Token Handling

-This chapter maps handling native SOL to ETH in Stylus: payable functions, internal balance accounting, safe withdrawals, and the key behavioral differences between lamports and wei.
+This chapter maps handling native SOL to ETH in Stylus: payable functions, internal balance accounting, safe withdrawals, and the key behavioral differences between Lamports and Wei.

 ## Solana

 Solana's native token SOL is handled through the System Program.
-Programs transfer lamports via CPIs, check balances through account fields, and receive SOL by accepting transfers to program-owned accounts.
-Each account maintains a lamports field that tracks its SOL balance, and rent requirements mean accounts must maintain minimum balances.
+Programs transfer Lamports via CPIs, check balances through account fields, and receive SOL by accepting transfers to program-owned accounts.
+Each account maintains a `lamports` field that tracks its SOL balance, and rent requirements mean accounts must maintain minimum balances.
 Programs use PDAs to escrow SOL and manage program-owned funds separately from user accounts.

 #### Native